 There is no strict route to this walk; the reserve offers a number of options.
 This particular route follows the red banded posts, venturing through Big Wood and to Shipstal Point.

 From the car park, head up the road towards Arne village centre.
 The church appears on your left hand side, high up above the road.
 It is dedicated to St Nicholas of Myra, the patron saint of sailors, and dates from around 1200.
 The school house opposite was opened in 1832, but with so few children in attendance, it had to close less than 100 years later in 1922.

 Continue to follow the path, keeping left at any junction and the eyes peeled for the leading coloured posts.
-As you turn a sharp left, a bird hide appears ahead, well worth a little stare out across the water.
-The wildlife, at all times of year is rife; a keen bird watcher would rarely be disappointed.
+As you turn a sharp left, a bird hide appears ahead, well worth a little look out across the water.
+The wildlife, at all times of year, is rife; a keen bird watcher would rarely be disappointed.
 Return back to the path from the hide and follow the route to the left.
-Continue along the route and the trees start to give way to more heather as you travel backwards through natural succession.
+Continue along the path and the trees start to give way to more heather as you travel backwards through natural succession.